Kusdhill/GA4GHandMe/README.md

 have used 23andMe and this project will allow any GA4GH API compatible application to run against their 23andMe variant information.

+# Goal

+The point of this project is to allow individuals to retrieve information about their personal genomics from 23andMe and recieve a <a href="http://1kgenomes.ga4gh.org/">Global Alliance for Genomic Health</a> (GA4GH) response.
+GA4GH aims to create a standard for how genomic data is organized with the hopes of simplifying recieving genomic information using an API.

 # Usage

+Disclaimer: These instructions work as of March 2017.
+23andMe may change how their application registration works and that may in turn change how this application works.
+If you run into a problem, feel free to open up an issue and I'll try my best to resolve it in a timely manner.
+Thanks!

 To begin, you should clone this repository.
 If you don't know how to do that, you can just download the code to your Desktop.

+If you don't have a 23andMe account already, you can register a developer account <a href="https://api.23andme.com/cas/create/?redirect=%2Fdev%2F">here</a>.
+If you just want to test drive this program and haven't actually sampled your genome with 23andMe, that's fine too.
+23andMe has sample information with every account.

 If this is your first time registering a client to 23andMe, you will see a page like the one below.
 ![alt text](https://github.com/Kusdhill/GA4GHandMe/blob/master/templates/client.png "client_registration")